oschmid/website/content/posts/pre-push-checklist/index.md

 ---

-Inspired by [Victoria Drake](https://dev.to/victoria/an-automatic-interactive-pre-commit-checklist-in-the-style-of-infomercials-14i7) I turned this list into a git hook.
-She likes to do her checklist before each commit but for my workflow I prefer running it before a push.
-To do this in git, put the script below into the `.git/hooks` directory and name it `pre-push`.
+Inspired by [Victoria Drake](https://dev.to/victoria/an-automatic-interactive-pre-commit-checklist-in-the-style-of-infomercials-14i7) I turned this list into a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+Copy the following shell script into `.git/hooks` and name it `pre-push`.

 {{< highlightFile "pre-push" "sh" "linenos=table" >}}

+Some notable features:

+- First it prints the `git log` of the commits to be pushed.
+- The most meaningful word in each check is highlighted to make the list quicker to read.
+- It only asks once whether to continue with the push, rather than after each check.
+- `Enter` will default to yes.

 That's it!
 Let me know if you have a similar checklist process.
 Especially if it has something you think it has something I should add to mine!